Joni Sledge of Sister Sledge fame dies

 "Yesterday, numbness fell upon our family.
 We are saddened to inform you that our dear sister, mother, aunt, niece and cousin, Joni passed away yesterday.
 Please pray for us as we weep for this loss.
 We do know that she is now eternally with Our Lord," the band said Saturday in a statement posted on their website and Facebook page.

 Joni Sledge was born in 1957 in Philadelphia, according to the Internet Movie Database.
-Her parents were entrepreneur/actress Florez Sledge and Broadway performer Edwin Sledge, the official Sister Sledge website says.
+She came from a musical family and her parents were entrepreneur/actress Florez Sledge and Broadway performer Edwin Sledge, the official Sister Sledge website says.

 The sisters Joni, Debbie and Kim made up Sister Sledge.
 Kathy, a fourth sister, was another original member but left the ensemble in 1989, according to the group's website.